What is SEO?

 White hat SEO vs. black hat SEO

 Black hats and white hats have their origin in Western movies.
-They represented bad guys and white guys.
+They represented bad guys and good guys.

 In SEO, the terms are used to describe two groups of SEOs – those who adhere to the rules set out by Google’s Webmaster Guidelines and those who don’t.